 5. The company will continue to monitor the cost effectiveness of existing conservation measures and emerging technologies to ensure that the current mix of measures

 included in the Washington Conservation program is appropriate.
 Areas for further analysis include the impacts associated with modifications to building codes along with the cost effectiveness of newer technologies such as the next generation of high efficiency water heaters (.70 EF) and high-efficiency hybrid heat pumps.
 The applicability of these measures within Cascade’s service territory will be analyzed and the company’s Conservation Incentive Program will be modified as necessary.

 6. The Company will continue to monitor the potential reporting, administrative and potential financial impacts of long term resources as a result of concerns surrounding fracking.
-In particular we are awaiting the EPA to reveal the results of their current study in alleged water contamination found in Wyoming as result of fracking activities.
+In particular we are awaiting the EPA to reveal the results of their current study in alleged water contamination found in Wyoming as a result of fracking activities.

-7. Cascade will continue to evaluate gas supply resources on an ongoing basis including supplies of varying lengths (base, swing, peaking) and pricing alternatives.
+7. Cascade will continue to evaluate gas supply resources on an ongoing basis, including supplies of varying lengths (base, swing, peaking) and pricing alternatives.
 We will continue to analyze the uncertainties associated with supply and demand relationships.

 8. The Company will continue to monitor the proposed pipeline expansion projects to access more supplies out of the Rockies.
 As cost estimates change, the company will analyze those resources under consideration to determine if modifications to the preferred portfolio are necessary.

-9. Continue to refine our specific peak day resource acquisition action plans to address anticipated capacity shortfalls.
+9. Cascade will continue to refine our specific peak day resource acquisition action plans to address anticipated capacity shortfalls.
 Possible solutions may be Satellite LNG, peak shaving facilities or pipeline looping to meet the growing requirements of the firm core load.
 Specifically, the Company will further analyze issues such as determination of project location issues and risks, project cost estimates, and construction/acquisition lead times.

 10. The Company will continue to explore options to incorporate biogas into its portfolio, as specific projects are identified in our service territory.
 Price, location and gas quality considerations of the biogas supply will be evaluated.